kellywx/Posture-Corrector/README.md

 ## Description

 PostureAI addresses the issue of poor posture among students and professionals who spend long hours at their desks.
 The extension uses AI-powered posture detection via webcam to analyze a user's sitting position and provide real-time feedback.
-If the user is too close or too far from the screen, the extension displays corrective messages.
+If the user is too close from the screen, the extension displays corrective messages.
 Additionally, it allows users to set reminder intervals to encourage healthy posture habits, reducing the risk of chronic pain and discomfort.

 ### Features